JPL-IMCE/gov.nasa.jpl.imce.oml/README.md

 ## OML Development Process notes

+- In Eclipse Preferences:
+    Workspace:
-- Make sure the Eclipse/Workspace "Text file encoding" is set to UTF-8
+        "Text file encoding" must be set to "UTF-8" "New text file line delimiter" must be set to "unix"

 - Publish a new version: